amna-ento/AI-ML-Internship/Week2/Day 3/report.md

 ## 1. Problem Statement

-[Write the problem statement here]

 ---

 ## 2. Project Goal

-[Explain the main objective of the project and what the model aims to predict]

 ---

 ## 3. Dataset Overview

-[Describe the dataset:
 - Dataset source
 - Number of rows and columns
 - Type of data